awsdocs/aws-lambda-developer-guide/doc_source/with-sqs.md

 To allow your function time to process each batch of records, set the source queue's visibility timeout to at least 6 times the [timeout](resource-model.md) that you configure on your function\.
 The extra time allows for Lambda to retry if your function execution is throttled while your function is processing a previous batch\.

 If a message fails to be processed multiple times, Amazon SQS can send it to a [dead\-letter queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html)\.
 When your function returns an error, Lambda leaves it in the queue\.
 After the visibility timeout occurs, Lambda receives the message again\.
 To send messages to a second queue after a number of receives, configure a dead\-letter queue on your source queue\.
-Set the `maxReceiveCount` on the queue's redrive policy to at least **5** to avoid sending messages to the dead\-letter queue due to throttling, or errors caused by a different message pulled in the same batch\.

 **Note**
 Make sure that you configure the dead\-letter queue on the source queue, not on the Lambda function\.
 The dead\-letter queue that you configure on a function is used for the function's [asynchronous invocation queue](invocation-async.md), not for event source queues\.

+If your function returns an error, or can't be invoked because it's at maximum concurrency, processing might succeed with additional attempts\.
+To give messages a better chance to be processed before sending them to the dead\-letter queue, set the `maxReceiveCount` on the source queue's redrive policy to at least **5**\.

 ## Execution Role Permissions<a name="events-sqs-permissions"></a>